godaddy/gasket/packages/gasket-plugin-nextjs/docs/deployment.md

-# Deployment
+# Next.js Deployment Guide

 ## Understand the `.next` folder

 The `.next` folder is generated when your application is built.
 Which is either done using the `npm run build` command, or when you run the server in development mode e.g. `npm run local`.
 The `.next` folder contains the following: